 - The 65+ service is available to owner occupiers and tenants over the age of 65.
 Staff are skilled in assessing the needs of older people and will help them access services such as social care, meals, adaptations, help with benefits, rehousing and other services which help people to maintain independence in their own home for as long as possible.

 - Cambridge community alarm service provide pendant alarms for city residents living in their own or rented home.
 The service is open to all ages.
 The alarm helps to provide reassurance that in the event of a problem, the person can press their button and call for help.
 For those without a named emergency contact a member of staff will attend to assist them.
 To be eligible customers should pay their council tax to Cambridge City Council.

-- Extra Care Service – is a specialist housing scheme that provides care in accordance with the person’s assessed need.
+- Extra care service is a specialist housing scheme that provides care in accordance with the person’s assessed need.
 Clients can have their meals, laundry and house cleaning catered for and there are regular social events and activities.
-This scheme is about to refurbished and new applicants will be considered once this work has been completed, likely to be 2019.